Rastaarc/zulu-movies/README.md

-# Zulu Movies By Rastaarc Using TMBD Movies API
+# Zulu Movies By Rastaarc Using TMdb Movies API

 ## Stack used: Next.js + Tailwind CSS